D-Sritha-D/Glomeruli_Classification/README.md

 2. Run each cell in the glomeruli.classification.ipynb notebook

 ## Model File
-The trained model is available in the following folder at: [finalModel](https://www.dropbox.com/home/Durga%20Sritha%20Dongla/Glomeruli_Classification_Model)
+The models are available in the following folder at: [finalModels]([https://www.dropbox.com/home/Durga%20Sritha%20Dongla/Glomeruli_Classification_Model](https://www.dropbox.com/scl/fo/m762o7z0ku13yc17bklij/AIUBy1a3DUZoxh_uq7fGb8U?rlkey=m6cih85n64ksncfang7jbhpun&st=maitg1t1&dl=0))

 ### Running Evaluation
 1. Place all the images you want to evaluate in a new folder and give that folder path in the cell under "7.Evaluation on New dataset"